kimtae55/Simple-GWAS-Tutorial/README.md

 # Simple GWAS Tutorial for Plink2
 This is a Step by Step Tutorial for GWAS (for Plink format), explaining what SNP data looks like, how to perform quality control and imputation procedures, and how to run GWAS.
 Credits for the figures and explanations here go to the more in-depth tutorials: [GWASTutorial1](https://cloufield.github.io/GWASTutorial), [GWASTutorial2](https://www.ncbi.nlm.nih.gov/pubmed/29484742), or [GWASTutorial3](https://pmc.ncbi.nlm.nih.gov/articles/PMC6001694/).
-The codes are taken from [https://github.com/MareesAT/GWA_tutorial](https://github.com/MareesAT/GWA_tutorial), but modified to be plink2 compatible.
+Most of the codes are taken from [https://github.com/MareesAT/GWA_tutorial](https://github.com/MareesAT/GWA_tutorial), but modified to be compatible with plink2 (for macbook m1 and above users).

 I aggregate all components of GWAS into one repository for study purposes, and to clear the confusion of what to download and when/how to run certain scripts.
 This means that you can replace my data with your .bed, .bim, .fam files and replicate the whole experiment.